 Any enquiries with regard to the contents of this circular as it pertains to EPPs should be directed to the Occupational Health Department.
-Any other queries should be directed to the Human Resources Department.
+Any other queries should be directed to the Human Resources Department, or alternatively please contact John Delamere, HSE-Employers Agency (01-6626966).